Deniable Encryption in a Quantum World: Introduction

 The analysis in our security proof uses Zhandry's compressed oracle technique \cite{Zhandry-how}, and relies on two novel technical contributions. \begin{itemize} \item[(i)] The first key step in the security proof is establishing that a strategy which produces valid encryptions must be close to a strategy that queries the oracle at a uniform superposition of the two pre-images (in a sense made more precise in the main text).
 In a bit more detail, let $H: \{0,1\}^n \rightarrow \{0,1\}$ be a uniformly random function, and let $x_0, x_1 \in \{0,1\}^n$.
 We prove a technical lemma that characterizes the structure of strategies that are successful at guessing $H(x_0) \oplus H(x_1)$.
 We use this lemma to derive a corresponding ``rigidity'' theorem for strategies that produce valid encryptions (equivalently, valid ``equations'' in the terminology of \cite{brakerski2018cryptographic}).
 This rigidity theorem may find applications elsewhere, and may be of independent interest. \item[(ii)] The second technical contribution is an \emph{online} extraction argument which allows to extract a claw from any prover that produces a valid equation \emph{and} a proof of its validity, with non-negligible probability.
 The extraction is \emph{online} in the sense that no rewinding is required. \end{itemize}

-We point out that the scheme that makes Theorem \ref{thm: 2 inf} true can be instantiated with any 2-to-1 (noisy) trapdoor claw-free function pair (the injective invariance property is not needed here).
-We also remark that for both of our constructions (in Theorems \ref{thm: 1} and \ref{thm: 2}) we do not require an \emph{adaptive} hardcore bit property.
+We point out that the scheme that makes Theorem \ref{thm: 2 inf} true can be instantiated with any 2-to-1 (noisy) trapdoor claw-free function pair (we do not require an \emph{adaptive} hardcore bit property, as in~\cite{brakerski2018cryptographic,mahadev2018classical}).

-One final remark is in order.
-Although a perfectly unexplainable encryption scheme based solely on, say hardness of LWE without the use of a random oracles is desirable, we point out that it is unlikely that such a result can be achieved without any additional assumption.
+\begin{remark} Although a perfectly unexplainable encryption scheme based solely on, say hardness of LWE without the use of a random oracles is desirable, we point out that it is unlikely that such a result can be achieved without any additional assumption.
 The reason is that it would imply a \emph{single-round} message-response proof of quantumness protocol \cite{brakerski2018cryptographic}.
 The following is the protocol: \begin{itemize} \item The verifier samples $(\pk, \mathsf{sk})$ as in the encryption scheme, together with a message $m$ (say uniformly at random).
 The verifier sends $\pk$ and $m$ to the prover. \item The prover returns an encryption $c$ of $m$ under public key $\pk$. \item The verifier checks that $c$ decrypts to $m$. \end{itemize} Since perfect unexplainability is impossible to achieve classically, it must be that the encryption algorithm is quantum, and in particular that it cannot be replaced by a classical algorithm (otherwise there would be a way to ``explain'' by providing the input randomness).
 Now, as originally pointed out in \cite{brakerski2020simpler}, a single-round proof of quantumness immediately implies a separation of the sampling classes $\mathsf{BPP}$ and $\mathsf{BQP}$.
-Such a separation does not seem to be implied by the hardness of LWE, as the current state-of-the-art suggests that LWE is equally intractable for classical and quantum computers.
+Such a separation does not seem to be implied by the hardness of LWE, as the current state-of-the-art suggests that LWE is equally intractable for classical and quantum computers. \end{remark}